fluree/docs.flur.ee/src/content/0.10.0/docs/schema/collections.md

 Transactions not support in SPARQL
 ```

-Add you can create new collections with a `_collection/longDescription`:
+And you can create new collections with a `_collection/longDescription`:

 ```flureeql